 You position the elements with the same visual weight on the opposite side of the imaginary center line on your slide to get a symmetrical balance.

-You position the elements of various visual weight without considering the imaginary center line.
+You position the elements of various visual weights without considering the imaginary center line.

 You can apply classic proportions, such as the Fibonacci sequence, to your presentation slides.
 Of course, you don’t need to be mathematically precise when creating a layout.
 If you create a design based on Divine Proportions, you will be surprised to see that your slides look very sleek and flow well from one piece of content to another.